#251 - 252 September 15, 2000 - September 21, 2000

 V I D E O

-Six Days in Roswell poster Six Days in Roswell ***
+Six Days in Roswell BUY on Amazon:Poster!

 From producer Roger Nygard, director of the Star Trek-obsessive showcase Trekkies, comes another fascinating and fun documentary/sociological study, this time centering around those who believe in aliens.
 Those who saw Trekkies will undoubtedly remember Roswell's "host," Richard Kronfeld; he was the Trek fan who drove around in the full-body "Captain Pike" wheelchair.
 It turns out Kronfeld is just as obsessed, if not more, with aliens--or, more specifically, alien abduction.
 He wants to be abducted (he already has collected a number of gadgets and items especially for an extraterrestrial encounter), and to find out how to increase his chances he makes a pilgrimage to Roswell, New Mexico for the 50th anniversary celebration of the infamous alleged UFO crash.